reaganman/CombPhage/README.md

    - mmseqs/ -> directory with mmseqs results
    - lovis4u/
    - lovis4u_overlaps/ -> directory with CDS maps color-coded by regions containing candidate overlaps

+   After the candidate overlaps have been identidied, the researcher can design assemblies visually by inspecting the lovis_overlaps genome maps and filtered_overlaps.tsv, or use the Scripts/suggest_overlaps.py script which selects an optimized set of overlaps prioritizing overlap length and similar size of resulting fragments.

 ## 🧩 Workflow